E2E: Efficient Filtered AKNN Search via Adaptive Termination: Our Proposed Cost Estimation Framework

-\stitle{Log Optimization.} Directly regressing the raw cost $W_q$ is difficult due to the \textit{heavy-tailed} nature of the search cost distribution in filtered AKNN.
-The required distance computations can span orders of magnitude (e.g., from $10^2$ to $10^6$) depending on the filter selectivity.
-Training on such skewed targets causes the loss function to be dominated by hard queries with large $W_q$, leading to poor generalization on easy queries.
-To mitigate this, we also employ a logarithmic transformation on the target variable~\cite{LAET-SIGMOD-2020}.
-The model $\mathcal{M}$ is trained to predict $\log(W_q)$ by minimizing the Mean Squared Error (MSE) in the log-space:
+\stitle{Log-Based Loss Function.} Directly regressing the raw cost $W_q$ is challenging due to the \textit{heavy-tailed} cost distribution in filtered AKNN search.
+The number of distance computations (i.e., $W_q$) can vary by orders of magnitude (e.g., from $10^2$ to $10^6$), largely depending on filter selectivity.
+Training on such highly skewed targets causes the loss to be dominated by hard queries with large $W_q$, which often harms generalization on easy queries.
+To address this issue, we follow prior work~\cite{LAET-SIGMOD-2020} and apply a logarithmic transformation to the target.
+Specifically, the model $\mathcal{M}$ is trained to predict $\log(W_q)$ by minimizing the Mean Squared Error (MSE) in log-space:

-Crucially, minimizing MSE in the log-space is mathematically equivalent to minimizing the \textit{Mean Squared Logarithmic Error (MSLE)} in the original space.
-Since $\log(y) - \log(\hat{y}) = \log(y/\hat{y})$, this loss function penalizes the ratio between the predicted and actual cost, thereby implicitly optimizing for the relative error rather than the absolute error.
-This ensures that the model remains sensitive to deviations for both short and long queries, providing robust predictions across the entire query difficulty spectrum.
+This objective is equivalent to minimizing the \textit{squared log-ratio error}, $(\log(W_q) - \log(\hat{W}_q))^2 = \bigl(\log \frac{W_q}{\hat{W}_q}\bigr)^2$.
+Unlike standard MSE, which emphasizes absolute errors, this formulation implicitly optimizes the \textit{relative error}.
+As a result, the model remains sensitive to prediction deviations for both easy and hard queries, yielding robust cost estimates across the full difficulty spectrum.